kichikuou/xsystem35-sdl2/README.md

 The first line is not used, because track 1 of game CD is usually a data track.

 Some games have the music integrated as MIDI, if this is the case the music won't play using the fake CD.
-If this is the case and the music does not play, SDL might need to use the `SDL_SOUNDFONTS` enviroment variable, set `SDL_SOUNDFONTS` to point to a sf2 file.
+If you get `Cannot load MIDI` error message, SDL might need to use the `SDL_SOUNDFONTS` environment variable, set `SDL_SOUNDFONTS` to point to a sf2 file.
+For example:

 ```
 SDL_SOUNDFONTS=/usr/share/soundfonts/GeneralUser.sf2 xsystem35